tahirberktopcu1/thesis_project/README.md

 # Linear Navigator PPO Project

 This project trains a forward-only agent that can rotate in place using PPO inside a custom Gymnasium (Gym) environment.
 The arena now contains static rectangular obstacles and boundary walls; the agent must weave through them using 360° distance sensors.
+Touching any obstacle or wall immediately ends the episode with a configurable collision penalty.
 A Pygame visualizer shows the agent, its sensors (color coded by proximity), and the goal in real time.

 ## Setup